harshyadavjiii/Dotfiles/README.md

 ### Bar

 ---
-I am using Yabar this time which is the easiest bar I have found to set up.
+I do use Yabar as my bar which is very easy to set up and to configure.
 Yabar just requires you one config file and You need no shell
 Scripting at all infact I have just used yabar modules **YABAR_BATTERY**, **YABAR_WORKSPACE**, **YABAR_TITLE**, **YABAR_WIFI**, and **YABAR_VOLUME**
 to configure my bar and trust me I don't need anything else except these modules.
 You can easily cofigure yabar by reading this [doc](https://github.com/geommer/yabar/blob/master/doc/yabar.1.asciidoc)